-The current proposal requires the removal of three buildings within the district.
-In our opinion, the removal of these buildings does not represent a negative impact on the cultural heritage value, character or attributes of the district.
+The current proposal requires the removal of three buildings.
+In our opinion, the removal of these buildings does not represent a negative impact on cultural heritage value, character or attributes of the Site and/or the District.

 Original 1848 Lots